Vinjas/simple-responsive-tribute-page/README.md

-# SimpleR esponsive Tribute Page
+# Simple Responsive Tribute Page
 A simple responsive webpage using basic CSS and HTML.